USDD Price Reaches $1.00 (USDD)

-USDD (USDD) traded down 0% against the U.S. dollar during the 1 day period ending at 22:00 PM E.T. on September 26th.
+USDD (USDD) traded 0.1% lower against the U.S. dollar during the 24 hour period ending at 22:00 PM E.T. on September 27th.
+USDD has a total market cap of $724.76 million and $17.96 million worth of USDD was traded on exchanges in the last day.
+One USDD token can now be purchased for $1.00 or 0.00003780 BTC on popular exchanges.
 During the last week, USDD has traded 0.1% lower against the U.S. dollar.
-One USDD token can currently be purchased for about $1.00 or 0.00003800 BTC on cryptocurrency exchanges.
-USDD has a total market cap of $724.74 million and $16.20 million worth of USDD was traded on exchanges in the last day.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.